jaccomoc/jactl/docs/pages/language-features.md

 ## Decimal Number Support

 Jactl uses `BigDecimal` for "floating point" numbers by default (known as `Decimal` numbers in Jactl).
+This makes it suitable for manipulating currency amounts where arbitrary precision is required.
 Jactl also offers `double` numbers for situations where speed is more important than accuracy.
 For example:
 ```groovy